Bangkit-MATAMU/Android-MATAMU/README.md

  - [`Firebase`](https://firebase.google.com/)

 ## Features
+A few features, which is:
  - Login and Registration with Firebase Authentication
  - Show an article about cataract
  - Show nearby hospital
- - Detaction cataract with Tensorflow lite
+ - Detection cataract disease
  - Show recently history cataract detection
  - Upload image and edit profile